Home » Luxury South Island Tour Packages »

 Stay 2 nights in Wanaka.

 Today play a challenging 18 holes of golf at the picturesque Wanaka Golf Course surrounded by mountains and overlooking Lake Wanaka!
 It is nestled above the township of Wanaka boasting superb views and a very high standard of course maintenance.
 The course at Wanaka Golf Club is set in spectacular alpine scenery.
 The front nine is blessed with views over Lake Wanaka township to the lake and mountains beyond.
-The back nine has more of a parkland feel with tree lined fairways and views of Mt Iron, Mt Gold and the Cardrona Valley.
+The back nine has more of a parkland feel with tree-lined fairways and views of Mt Iron, Mt Gold and the Cardrona Valley.
 Snow-capped peaks surround the course in winter, but the climate in Wanaka ensures it is playable all year round.

 Driving time Wanaka to Franz Josef 285 km / 177 miles, 4 hours

 Discover the Haast Pass Highway where there are many short walks and natural attractions to view along the way.
-Continue north, through dense rain forest broken by rugged coastal vistas, towards New Zealand’s glaciers and Franz Josef.
+Continue north, through dense rainforest broken by rugged coastal vistas, towards New Zealand’s glaciers and Franz Josef.

 Stay 1 night in Franz Josef.